Ninja-Squad/ngx-css-anim/README.md

 Note that the `AnimationConfig` service is used to be able (in tests most of the time), to run the animations synchronously, thus avoiding to have to use asynchronous tests.

+Since an animation is triggered by subscribing to a cold observable, running animations in sequence, or in parallel, or chained the way you want to is only a matter of using RxJS functions such as `concat`, `forkJoin`, etc.

 The same can be achieved using the `anImate` directive, which automatically honors the animation configuration.
 For example: